daredloco/TyDSharp/Readme.md

 This version of TyDSharp builds on the initial version, specifically to support the development of Software Inc.

+This version might get deprecated in the very near future.

 [Get the official TyDSharp here.](https://github.com/tyd-lang/TyD)

 [Read the TyD spec here.](https://github.com/tyd-lang/TyDSharp)